jczornik/sbw/README.md

 ![Alt text](./screenshots/warn.png "Below 20%")
 ![Alt text](./screenshots/critical.png "Below 5%")

+## Runtime dependencies

+To run this program, you need to have `dbus library` installed (libdbus-1-3 on Debian 12).

 ## Installation

 You can download the latest release for releases.
 Next, copy the program to `/usr/bin`.